 IEEE 1394 (Optional)

 A Microsoft patch for IEEE 1394 is required for Windows 2000.
-The patch has been included in the Windows 2000 Service Pack 3 release and is available from Microsoft's support Web site at http://support.microsoft.com*.
+The patch has been included in the Windows 2000 Service Pack 3 release and is available at Microsoft's support Web site.

 You'll need to load the drivers for any third party hardware components you plan to install in your PC Refer to the documentation that comes with such hardware for complete instructions on installation.